 Of course, one may again construct the observable behaviour of a composite component which then could be used for further analysis but also for the construction of the behaviour of another composite component on the next hierarchy level.
-When climbing up the hierarchy of composite components one can always first perform a minimalisation of the observable behaviour of the subcomponents before the behaviour of the composite component on the next level is constructed.
-This technique can indeed be very efficient to reduce the state space of nested components because, depending on the application, many (or even all) τ -transitions may be removed.11 In fact, our experience shows that in this way there is often not even an increment of the size of the state space.
-For instance, the I/O-transition system of the CashDesk component has 346 states and 613 transitions while its observable behaviour has, after minimalisation, only 36 states and 66 transitions.
-Moving up the hierarchy, the I/O-transition system of the CashDeskLine component has, assuming one cash desk, 106 states and 252 transitions while its minimalised observable behaviour has only 8 states and 12 transitions.
+When climbing up the hierarchy of composite components one can always first perform a minimisation of the observable behaviour of the subcomponents before the behaviour of the composite component on the next level is constructed.
+This technique can indeed be very efficient to reduce the state space of nested components because, depending on the application, many (or even all) $\tau$ -transitions may be removed.
+In fact, our experience shows that in this way there is often not even an increment of the size of the state space [13].